Olen/home-assistant-openplantbook/README.md

   * Click Integrations
   * Click the 3 dots in the top right corner and select "Custom Repositories"
   * Add the URL to this github repository and category "Integration"
-* Click "Install" in the new "OpenPlantbook" card in HACS
+* Click "Install" in the new "OpenPlantbook" card in HACS.
+* Wait for install to complete
+* Restart Home Assistant

 ### Manual Installation
-* Copy the `openplantbook` directory to your server's `<config>/custom_components` directory
+* Copy the whole`custom_components/openplantbook/` directory to your server's `<config>/custom_components` directory
 * Restart Home Assistant